PaddlePaddle/PaddleCloud/doc/run_on_minikube.md

-# Run PaddleCloud on your local machine
+# Run PaddlePaddle Cloud on your local machine

-This documentation shows how to run PaddleCloud on minikube.
+This documentation shows how to run PaddlePaddle Cloud on minikube.

 ## Prerequisites